What is pickleball?

 Shared courts at Addenbrooke, James E. Harrison, Lasley and O'Kane Parks are available for 2-hour reservations, but this is not required.
 Cost is $5/hr residents, $7/hr nonresidents.
 Make a reservation

-Carmody and Green Mountain recreation centers offer drop-in pickleball at designated times throughout the week.
-Whitlock will offer drop-in starting July 21.
+Carmody, Green Mountain and Whitlock recreation centers offer drop-in pickleball at designated times throughout the week.
 It is open to all levels — first come, first served.
 See the schedule below.

 - Carmody Recreation Center